Skip to main content

 How long does delivery to China take?

 The flight time from Schiphol to China is approximately 10.5 hours.
-Including pickup, export customs, and local delivery, the total transit time averages 3–5 working days.
+Including pickup, export customs, and local delivery, the total transit time averages 3–5 business days.

-Which documents are needed for export of Flowers & plants to China?
+What documents are needed to export Flowers & plants to China?

 Can Aircargo.nl pick up Flowers & plants from me?

-Request a specific quote for Flowers & plants to China.
-We reply on average within 4 hours.
+Get a specific quote for Flowers & plants to China.
+We typically respond within 4 hours.

 Made by Friendly Faces